anushavc/anushavc/README.md

 # Hello! 👋 I'm Anusha

 ## About Me
-I am a Data Scientist with a passion for developing innovative ML solutions to solve real-world problems.
-With my previous internship experiences in the renewable energy and healthcare sector, I am fluent in designing, implementing, and evaluating ML models using a variety of tools and technologies, including Python, NLP, OpenCV and Scikit-Learn.
+I am a Master's student in Information Management at the University of Illinois Urbana-Champaign with a Bachelor's in Computer Science and Engineering from Vellore Institute of Technology previously.
+I specialize in data science, machine learning, and automation development, with a passion for creating innovative solutions that leverage data to drive decision-making.

+Being Proficient in Python and various data technologies, I enjoy tackling complex problems through automation and data visualization.
+My experience includes developing chatbots, optimizing data ingestion pipelines, and implementing machine learning models.
+I thrive in collaborative environments and have participated in several hackathons, securing top positions for my creative problem-solving and technical skills.
+I am always eager to learn and contribute to making a positive impact through data-driven decisions!

 - 📫 Reach me at **canushaverma@gmail.com**